platformsh/platformsh-docs/src/gettingstarted/local-development/download-code.md

 1. **Get project ID**

     You will need the your *project ID*.
-You can retrieve this ID at any time using the CLI commands `platform` or `platform project:list`.
+You can retrieve this ID at any time using the CLI command `platform`.

 2. **Get a copy of the repository locally**